AlinaChenjiayi/Group2ProjectFA23/README.md

 - Diagram

 ### Usage Instructions
-- For detailed walthrough of using Amazon Forecast, please refer to **xxxxxx**
+- For detailed walthrough of using Amazon Forecast, please refer to our uploaded [tutorial](https://github.com/AlinaChenjiayi/Group2ProjectFA23/blob/main/ML%20with%20Amazon%20Forecast.html).
 - For the code we've attached, please change the related link and working directory in the code first when you use it.

 ## Resources: AWS Services Integration